danielemegna/openchat_symfony/README.md

 #### Refactoring notes

 - remove serialize / deserialize duplications
-- usecase variables .... should be useCase?
 - check single and plural inappropriate words
 - foreign key on user table for posts and followings?
-- extract submit new post E2EBase method
 - test SqlLite repositories one method at time